Snehalk275/Snehalk275/README.md

 🚀 Crafting code that bridges gaps—exploring the intersection of web development and accessibility.

-🎓 I'm a final-year Computer Engineering student with a flair for transforming ideas into elegant code.

 💻 I am passionate about empowering the digital world with a blend of Java, Python, and web technologies.

 🌟 Driven by curiosity, I'm on a mission to make technology more inclusive and impactful.

 🔧 I enjoy turning complex problems into simple, user-friendly solutions—one line of code at a time.

-📫 How to reach me: https://www.instagram.com/sn3hal_/

 ##### Languages I use: